Third rail: History

 In Paris, a third rail appeared in 1900 in the main-line tunnel connecting the Gare d'Orsay to the rest of the CF Paris-Orléans network.
 Main-line third-rail electrification was later expanded to some suburban services.

 The Woodford haulage system was used on industrial tramways, specifically in quarries and strip mines in the early decades of the 20th century.
-This used a 250 Volt center third rail to power remotely-controlled self-propelled side dump cars.
+This used a 250-volt center third rail to power remotely-controlled self-propelled side dump cars.
 The remote control system was operated like a model railroad, with the third rail divided into multiple blocks that could be set to power, coast, or brake by switches in the control center.

 Top contact or gravity type third rail seems to be the oldest form of power collection.
-Railways pioneering in using less hazardous types of third rail were the New York Central Railroad on the approach to New York's Grand Central Terminal (1907 – another case of a third-rail mainline electrification), Philadelphia's Market Street Subway-Elevated (1907), and the Hochbahn in Hamburg (1912) — all had bottom contact rail, also known as the Wilgus-Sprague system.
+Railways pioneering in using less hazardous types of third rail were the New York Central Railroad on the approach to New York's Grand Central Terminal (1907 – another case of a third-rail mainline electrification), Philadelphia's Market–Frankford Line (1907), and the Hochbahn in Hamburg (1912) each had bottom contact rail, also known as the Wilgus-Sprague system.
 However, the Manchester-Bury Line of the Lancashire & Yorkshire Railway tried side contact rail in 1917.
 These technologies appeared in wider use only at the turn of the 1920s and in the 1930s on, e.g., large-profile lines of the Berlin U-Bahn, the Berlin S-Bahn and the Moscow Metro.
 The Hamburg S-Bahn has used a side contact third rail at 1200 V DC since 1939.

-In 1956 the world's first rubber-tyred railway line, Line 11 of Paris Metro, opened.
+In 1956, the world's first rubber-tyred railway line, Line 11 of Paris Metro, opened.
 The conductor rail evolved into a pair of guiding rails required to keep the bogie in proper position on the new type of track.
 This solution was modified on the 1971 Namboku Line of Sapporo Subway, where a centrally placed guiding/return rail was used plus one power rail placed laterally as on conventional railways.

 In 2004, the third-rail technology at street tram lines was in the new system of Bordeaux (2004).
 This is a completely new technology (see below).

 Third-rail systems are not considered obsolete.
 There are, however, countries (particularly Japan, South Korea, Spain) more eager to adopt overhead wiring for their urban railways.
-But at the same time, there were (and still are) many new third rail systems built elsewhere, including technologically advanced countries (e.g. Copenhagen Metro, Taipei Metro, Wuhan Metro).
-Bottom powered railways (it may be too specific to use the term 'third rail') are also usually used with systems having rubber-tyred trains, whether it is a heavy metro (except two other lines of Sapporo Subway) or a small capacity people mover (PM).
+But at the same time, there were (and still are) many new third-rail systems built elsewhere, including technologically advanced countries (e.g. Copenhagen Metro, Taipei Metro, Wuhan Metro).
+Bottom-powered railways (it may be too specific to use the term third-rail) are also usually used with systems having rubber-tyred trains, whether it is a heavy metro (except two other lines of Sapporo Subway) or a small capacity people mover (PM).
 New electrified railway systems tend to use overhead for regional and long-distance systems.
 Third-rail systems using lower voltages than overhead systems still require many more supply points.